How to recover when project doesn’t go well

 [youtube https://www.youtube.com/watch?v=R2a8TRSgzZY]

-When clients will have naive, impracticable or inappropriate expectations it is time to fire them.
-Sometimes it is better to end a relationship with a client rather than making your life miserable.
+When clients have naive, impracticable, or inappropriate expectations, it is time to fire them.
+Sometimes, ending a relationship with a client is better than making your life miserable.

 Here are some things I know I have and other photographers have let their clients go:

-Slow or no payment—I have had a few clients where the company policy was to be slow paying and then I have had clients that were so ADD they forgot on a regular basis to pass along my invoice to the accounts payable department.
+Slow or no payment—I have had a few clients where the company policy was to be slow paying, and then I have had clients that had such severe ADD that they regularly forgot to pass along my invoice to the accounts payable department.
 Use this paragraph with your invoicing to avoid this problem:

-Administrative Fee – We are now building into the invoice the cost to repeatedly follow up with accounts payable departments on past due invoices, and float the cost of payment to our vendors, which require 30 days payment.
+Administrative Fee – We are now building into the invoice the cost to repeatedly follow up with accounts payable departments on past due invoices and float the payment cost to our vendors, which requires 30 days’ payment.
 This fee is approximately 15% of the total invoice.
 If payment is made within 30 days, you may deduct this amount.
-A notation to this effect will be made on the invoice.
+A notation will be made to this effect on the invoice.

-Lack of boundaries—You have a client that expects to own you 24 hours a day 7 days a week.
-Sometimes clients do not respect that you have not just other clients but you have a personal life.
-To avoid this be sure to put in your contract the times you are available.
+Lack of boundaries—You have a client that expects to own you 24 hours a day, seven days a week.
+Sometimes, clients do not respect that you have other clients and a personal life.
+To avoid this, put the times you are available in your contract.

-Difficult to work with—They are just very difficult to work with.
-Maybe they tell off color jokes.
-Try to politely, but firmly, say that you don’t appreciate the off-color jokes.
+Challenging to work with—They are just tricky to work with.
+Maybe they tell off-color jokes.
+Try to say politely but firmly that you don’t appreciate the off-color jokes.
 You may not get a positive response at first, but you may.
-And you’ll also get the benefit of speaking your mind, and will at least get the message out there for everyone’s consideration.
+You’ll also benefit from speaking your mind and at least getting the message out there for everyone’s consideration.

-Poor Time Management—Client has trouble keeping appointments or is constantly late.
+Poor Time Management—The client has trouble keeping appointments or is constantly late.
 This can become a problem when it starts to affect your bottom line.
 You have trouble getting things from the client that you need to complete a job.
-Be sure your contract spells out that missing deadlines or whatever you need from them, that there is some penalty.
+Be sure your contract spells out that missing deadlines or whatever you need from them that there is some penalty.
 The problem you are trying to address is doing work and delayed payment due to the client dragging out a project.
-You can put into contract full payment by certain date if the delay is due to the client missing something.
+You can put the full payment into the contract by a specific date if the delay is due to the client missing something.

-Unwilling to accept price increase—Over time your prices need to go up due to cost of living and other expenses that have increased.
-When the client is unwilling to adjust their budget you have to let them go, you cannot afford to work for them.
+Unwilling to accept price increases—Over time, your prices need to go up due to increased living costs and other expenses.
+When the client is reluctant to adjust their budget, you must let them go; you cannot afford to work for them.